remote-tribe/remote-tribe-client/README.md

 ## Technologies Used
 The following technologies were used to build the Remote Tribe web application:

--React
+- React
--MongoDB
+- MongoDB
--Express
+- Express
--TailwindCSS
+- TailwindCSS

 ## Contributing

 If you want to contribute to the project, you can do so by following these steps:

--Fork the repository to your GitHub account.
+- Fork the repository to your GitHub account.
--Clone the forked repository to your local machine.
+- Clone the forked repository to your local machine.
--Make your changes and push them to your forked repository.
+- Make your changes and push them to your forked repository.
--Create a pull request to the original repository.
+- Create a pull request to the original repository.
--We welcome all contributions, including bug fixes, feature enhancements, and documentation improvements.
+- We welcome all contributions, including bug fixes, feature enhancements, and documentation improvements.